-We have separate terms and conditions for enterprises who are the purchasers of our Service, but these rules are for users of the Pulsify Service.
+We have separate terms and conditions for the enterprise purchasers of our Service in our Customer Subscription Agreement , but this document outlines the rules for the actual users of the Pulsify Service.
 By using the Site and/or the Service, you agree to be bound by these Terms.
 If you do not agree to these Terms, your use of the Site and the Service is unauthorized, and beyond the scope of our control.
 These are legally binding Terms, and along with our Privacy Policy exclusively govern our relationship with you, the user.

 1 Changes